Procedure for Set-Up of Hemodynamic Monitoring Circuit

 Tapping of the transducer may be required during flushing to clear bubbles trapped over the transducer.

-Larger air bubbles carry the risk of air embolism to distal organs (limb or lung, depending upon the catheter location).
+Larger air bubbles carry the risk of air embolism to distal organs (limb or lung, depending upon whether it is a venous or arterial catheter).

 Brenda Morgan, Clinical Nurse specialist, CCTC